 Study Computer Science (M.Sc./P.Grad.Dip.) at Trinity

-A II.1 (60-69%) grade or higher from a reputable university in Computing or strongly related discipline
+- An upper second-class (2.1) Honours degree grade or higher from a reputable university, in Computing or related discipline.

-A strong work ethic and the resolve to strongly engage with the demanding programme.
-This means, for example, that it will be extremely difficult to do the course while holding part-time employment.
+- A strong work ethic and the resolve to engage with a demanding but rewarding programme.

 Get in Touch